 As in most Disney movies, there is a lot of music – joyous music that fits all the feels and brings home the point.
 Anthony Gonzalez as Miguel sings in the movie, but one of the funniest things we learned in the press interview was that his audition wasn’t necessarily about him being able to sing.
 It wasn’t even a sure thing that the then 10-year-old was going to perform, but when he offered up a song, they were all shocked.
 Once you see the movie, you’ll know why.
-He’s now 13 and I think we’ll be seeing a lot more of him!
+He’s now 13, a critical part of the Coco cast, and I think we’ll be seeing a lot more of him!

 At every press conference, there is always at least one comment that stands out to me.
 The Coco cast shared a lot of emotions about their honor in being selected to portray characters that are so important in educating us about the Day of the Dead (amongst other things) in such a respectful way.
 One question to Benjamin allowed him to expand on a personal memory and his candid answer about the relationship with his father before he passed made me love him even more.
 Whether or not our familial relationships are what we’d hope they are, we still have memories.
 To hear how Benjamin still remembered his father, who he was estranged from, as being larger than life — we all need to remember what we can regardless of where our relationships go.